Edward Aveling: Aveling as a Playwright

-"Few facts are more terrible than this fact.
-Twenty-one shelves in the room are devoted to copies of the Bible and to commentaries thereon.
-In the same room, the editions of Shakespeare only occupy four and a half shelves.
-More saddening than even this the sorry sight of numbers of men, day after day, year after year spending time and energy wholly on the study of the Bible, writing pages upon pages, not upon the new discoveries of science or the arts that gladden lives, but on an ancient book, long since worked-out and rapidly becoming played-out.
-It is a frightful scene this!"

 Based on Beatrice Potter's diary entry for 24 May 1883 the Avelings must have already been working closely together: "In afternoon went to British Museum and met Miss Marx in refreshment room.
 Daughter of Karl Marx, socialist writer and refugee.
 Gains her livelihood by teaching 'literature' etc., and corresponding for socialist newspapers, now editing 'Progress' in the enforced absence of Mr. Foote.
 Very wroth about imprisonment of latter."
 Foote had been convicted at the beginning of March and was released on 25 February 1884.
 Aveling had taken over as "Interim Editor" from April 1883 to February 1884.

-On 24 July 1884 it was the beginning of their honeymoon in Derbyshire.
+On 24 July 1884, it was the beginning of their honeymoon in Derbyshire.
 Engels wrote to Eleanor's sister Laura joking about the "Unschuldslämmer"[innocent lambs].
-Engels wrote to Bernstein about them:

-"He and Tussy have married without the involvement of registrars etc., and are now reveling in each other in the mountains of Derbyshire.
+Engels wrote to Bernstein about them: "He and Tussy have married without the involvement of registrars etc., and are now reveling in each other in the mountains of Derbyshire.
 Notabene about this no public noise may be made, maybe some reactionary will put something in the press, then it's time enough.
 The casus is that Aveling has a legitimate wife whom he cannot get rid of de jure, although he has been de facto rid of her for years.
 The matter has become quite well known here and has been well received even by literary philistines as a whole.
 My London is almost a little Paris and educates its people."